mebobby2/elixir-todo/README.md

 ### Try and tail calls

 You may recall the tail-call optimization from chapter 3.
 If the last thing a function does is call another function (or itself), then a simple jump will occur without a stack push.
 This optimization isn’t possible if the function call resides in a try con- struct.
 This is fairly obvious, because the last thing a function does is a try block, and it won’t finish until its do or catch block is done.
 Consequently, whatever is called in try isn’t the last thing a function does and is therefore not available for tail-call optimization.

+### Let it crash

+In a complex system, most bugs are flushed out in the testing phase.
+The remaining bugs mostly fall into a so-called Heisenbug cate- gory—unpredictable errors that occur irregularly in special circumstances and are hard to reproduce.
+The cause of such errors usually lies in corruptness of the state.
+Therefore, a reasonable remedy for such errors is to let the process crash and start another one.

+This may help, because you’re getting rid of the process state (which may be cor- rupt) and starting with a clean state.
+In many cases, doing so resolves the immediate problem.
+Of course, the error should be logged so you can analyze it later and detect the root cause.
+But in the meantime, you can recover from an unexpected failure and continue providing service.
+This is a property of a self-healing system.

 ## Upto